pxlmastrXD/pxlmastrXD/README.md

 - 🌱 I’m currently learning Vue
 - 👯 I’m looking to collaborate on about anything
 - 💬 Ask me about my dog, Ron!
-- 📫 How to reach me: Github / Replit
+- 📫 How to reach me: Github (Used to be Replit, but it's literally gone down the drain)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am only 15 years old!
+- ⚡ Fun fact: I am only 16 years old!